 - Easy to “quantify” skills.
-Attaining a certification is a clear indicator that a practitioner is proficient in knowledge and application of a particular skill set, topic, or technology.
+A certification clearly indicates that a practitioner is proficient in knowledge and application of a particular skill set, topic, or technology.

 - Meets compliance requirements.
 Certifications offer an easy metric for regulators that training is a part of your organization’s risk management strategy.

 - Useful retention tool.
-Provides employees with an opportunity to advance their careers and affirmation the organization is invested in their growth.
+It provides employees with an opportunity to advance their careers and affirmation the organization is invested in their growth.